oiraqi/paradigms/P1-Communication/homework-RAT.md

-# Homework 1
+# Homework 1 -- RAT

 ## Description
-We would like to take control of a remote system.
+We would like to develop a RAT (Remote Access Tool) that takes control of a remote system.
 More specifically, we would like to be able to:
 1. Get the name and version of the remote operating system
 2. Take screenshots of the remote system
 3. Reboot the remote system